andywaite/unusable-podcast/podcasts/008-design-crimes-from-2018.md

 number: "008"
 title: "Design Crimes From 2018"
 date: 2019-01-11T22:28:56Z
-description: "Bad design from 2018, plus other usability problems, dark patterns, how a computer forced David into an encounter with a naked man &amp; the origins of the Playstation buttons"
+description: "Bad design from 2018, plus other usability problems, dark patterns, how a computer forced David into an encounter with a naked man &amp; the origins of the PlayStation buttons"
 mp3: "008-design-crimes-from-2018.mp3"
 duration: 00:49:00
 ---

-Bad design from 2018, plus other usability problems, dark patterns, how a computer forced David into an encounter with a naked man &amp; the origins of the Playstation buttons.
+Bad design from 2018, plus other usability problems, dark patterns, how a computer forced David into an encounter with a naked man &amp; the origins of the PlayStation buttons.

 Other things we talk about: